Indexation Limits for Decoupled Sites

 Route Generation & URL Quota Management

-Dynamic routing directly impacts indexation caps.
+Dynamic routing directly impacts indexation depth.
 Unbounded pagination and faceted navigation generate exponential URL variations.
-Frameworks require explicit generation limits to stay within crawl quotas.
+Frameworks require explicit generation limits to stay within practical crawl quotas.

 Implementation Workflow: